jvazquez/recruiting-take-home/README.md

 | 85000 | Eighty-five thousand |

 The following are the guard rails:
-* Minimum number is 0
+* Minimum userInput is 0
-* Maximum number is 999,999,999
+* Maximum userInput is 999,999,999
-* If a number group is in the range 21 to 99, and the second digit is not zero, the number is typically written as two words separated by a hyphen.
+* If a userInput group is in the range 21 to 99, and the second digit is not zero, the userInput is typically written as two words separated by a hyphen.

 ### Part 2
 Let's extend on our previous solution with something fun!
 In addition to supporting english, it's easy to envision that we could support other languages.